ronikiienko/tests_app/README.md

 # tests_app

 This is an app for creating and passing tests.
+You can try it here: https://tests.rost.pp.ua/ .
+All your changes and test create drafts WILL NOT be lost after page reload/browser closing.

 ----